projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 -  I/O request client management is implemented in VHM.

--  For memory range management of UOS VM, VHM needs to save all memory range info of UOS VM.
-The subsequent memory mapping update of UOS VM needs this information.
+-  For memory range management of User VM, VHM needs to save all memory range info of User VM.
+The subsequent memory mapping update of User VM needs this information.

 .. figure:: images/dm-image108.png